gregbo/mininet_frr/README.md

 - /var/frr : run state
 - /usr/lib/frr/frrinit.sh : start script

 The scripts in this project create a directory for each routing node under /etc/frr, /var/frr, and /var/log/frr

 You can build your own FRR/Mininet VM image.
-Instructions for building from source can be found at [https://github.com/jmwanderer/mininet_frr/blob/main/make_vm/README.md](make_vm/README.md)
+Instructions for building from source can be found at:
+[https://github.com/jmwanderer/mininet_frr/blob/main/make_vm/README.md](make_vm/README.md)